kabirt7/eShop/README.md

 ### STOCK COLLECTION

 Below is an example of the product configuration for the "Shirley Lehenga" in the Stock Collection.
 This configuration includes details such as product ID, name, price, availability of sizes, and variant information.
+This info is parsed into a form on the unique product page e.g. https://eclectic-baklava-859501.netlify.app/catalogue/AegVY3N3DI2oCZ3jrV3a

 ```json
 {